andfoy/pywinpty/README.md

 ## Contribution guidelines
-We follow PEP8 and PEP257 for pure python packages and Cython/VS to compile extensions.
+We follow PEP8 and PEP257 for pure python packages and Rust to compile extensions.
+We use MyPy type annotations for all functions and classes declared on this package.
 Feel free to send a PR or create an issue if you have any problem/question.

 ## Backers